-Transition to Secondary school is carefully planned and personalised through close liaison with the Secondary school SENCO and is tailored to meet an individual's specific needs.
-This may include meetings between the school SENCO, parents and the secondary SENCO; extra visits to the secondary school setting by parent and child and visits from key workers to work with the child in the primary school setting.
+Transition to Secondary school is carefully planned and personalised through close liaison with the Secondary school SENCo and is tailored to meet an individual's specific needs.
+This may include meetings between the school SENCo, parents and the secondary SENCo; extra visits to the secondary school setting by parent and child and visits from key workers to work with the child in the primary school setting.
 Additional Transition Funding may be accessed to ensure a smooth transition between Primary and Secondary School.

-1. PREPARE FOR ADULT HOOD AND INDEPENDENT LIVING?
+• FOR ADULT HOOD AND INDEPENDENT LIVING?

-Pupils in Year 5 and 6 take part in the RSE Programme.
+Pupils in in all year groups take part in the RSHE Programme, Life to the Full Plus.